juju-solutions/bundle-realtime-syslog-analytics/README.md

     watch -n 0.5 juju status --format=tabular

-The message for each unit will provide information about that unit's state.
-Once they all indicate that they are ready, you can use the provided `terasort` action to test that the Apache Hadoop components are working as expected:
+The charm for each core component (namenode, resourcemanager, spark, zeppelin) also each provide a `smoke-test` action that can be used to verify that each component is functioning as expected.
+You can run them all and then watch the action status list:

+    juju action do namenode/0 smoke-test
+    juju action do resourcemanager/0 smoke-test
+    juju action do spark/0 smoke-test
-    juju action do plugin/0 terasort
+    juju action do zeppelin/0 smoke-test
-    watch juju action status
+    watch -n 0.5 juju action status

-Once the action is complete, you can retrieve the results:
+Eventually, all of the actions should settle to `status: completed`.
+If any go instead to `status: failed` then it means that component is not working as expected.
+You can get more information about that component's smoke test:

     juju action fetch <action-id>

-The `<action-id>` value will be in the `juju action status` output.

 ## Scale Out Usage

 This bundle was designed to scale out.
-To increase the amount of Compute Slaves, you can add units to the compute-slave service.
+To increase the amount of slaves, you can add units to the slave service.
 To add one unit:

     juju add-unit slave

-You can also add multiple units, for examle, to add four more compute slaves:
+You can also add multiple units, for examle, to add four more slaves:

     juju add-unit -n4 slave